 - Swelling of your pancreas (pancreatitis)

-- Food moving too slowly out of your stomach (gastroparesis).
-This often affects people with diabetes.
+- Food moving too slowly out of your stomach (gastroparesis) (common in people with diabetes)

 Lifestyle issues include:

 - Having too much caffeine

 - Bacteria-fighting medicines (antibiotics)